 Often we sometimes forget that food is in fact fashion.
-Food manufacturers are always on the lookout for the latest trend or fad, for one very simple reason… to sell more products.
-Health is a BIG topic at the moment, and health sells.
+Food manufacturers are always on the lookout for the latest trend or fad, for one very simple reason, to sell more products.
+Health is a big topic at the moment, and health sells.
 I can’t but help feel that coconut is the current little black dress.
-It’s hot right now, it tastes good, it’s very popular, and we ALL want it.
-Will it still be as popular in 5 years time…. only time will tell.
+Will it still be as popular in 5 years time, only time will tell.

 I have also posted a favourite bliss ball recipe of mine, using shredded coconut and coconut oil.
 They are super quick and easy to make, and keep in the fridge for weeks.
 They are the perfect mid afternoon pick me up, great for lunch boxes (see tip) or to take to Xmas parties for a sweet treat.
 Like all bliss balls they are nutrient and energy dense, so try to just eat one at a time!